Santa Clarita Criminal Defense Attorney

 Call Now 844-776‑5291, for a free consultation.

 The earlier you retain counsel the better, because there is something called ‘Early Intervention”.
 Early intervention refers to the time between a defendant being arrested and their charges being filed.
 Seppi Esfandi is an expert at contacting the prosecuting agency and convincing them that there is insufficient evidence to successfully prosecute.
-By utilizing an early intervention specialist it’s possible to have a case dismissed without any effect on one’s criminal record.
+By utilizing an early intervention expert it’s possible to have a case dismissed without any effect on one’s criminal record.

 At your arraignment you will be informed of the charges against you and will be asked enter a plea of either: guilty, not guilty, or no contest.
 During arraignment the judge will also determine the specifics of your bail, or grant you permission to leave on your own recognizance.